 The threefold world is made up of the world of desire, the world of form, and the world of formlessness and is equivalent to the six realms of existence in which unenlightened beings transmigrate.
 Beings in the world of desire are dominated by

-desires for food, sex, etc. Beings in the world of form have material form but no desires.
-Beings in the world of formlessness are free from the restrictions of form but remain within the realm of the unenlightened and are subject to rebirth.
+cravings.
+Beings in the world of form have material form but no desires.
+Beings in the world of formlessness are free from the limitations of form but remain within the realm of the unenlightened and are subject to rebirth.
 (Watson, 1993, p.
 64),

 Three poisonous roots (asava): Lobha, dosa, and moha: attachment (greed), aversion (anger), and ignorance (delusion).